muhamuttaqien/cwm-manipulator/README.md

 ## Background

-The problem we aim to address in this research is how to enhance interaction between humans and robots in a smart home setting, particularly in the kitchen, with a focus on a robotic arm manipulator.
-We believe this can be achieved by implementing a multimodal robot that can understand both visual images and natural language instructions from humans to assist with tasks such as food preparation, utensil handling, and other kitchen activities.
+The problem we aim to address in this research is how to improve the generalization capability of robotic manipulators in smart home environments, particularly in the kitchen.
+We aim to develop a multimodal robot that can understand visual observations and natural language instructions while adapting to variations in objects, environments, and manipulation tasks.

-The methodology we propose involves using end-to-end deep reinforcement learning to process multimodal data (images and language), while enhancing the learning process through effective curriculum learning.
-The training environment will be simulated using the [AI2Thor simulator](https://ai2thor.allenai.org/manipulathor/), with the robot's capabilities focused solely on the manipulation tasks of an arm manipulator within this context.
+The methodology we propose involves using a curriculum-based world model that learns the dynamics of the environment from multimodal data, including images, language, and robot actions.
+Curriculum learning will be used to gradually increase task complexity and environmental variations to improve generalization.
+The training environment will be simulated using the [AI2Thor simulator](https://ai2thor.allenai.org/manipulathor/), with the robot's capabilities focused solely on arm manipulation tasks.